ThisDavidAdams/MMR-summarization/README.md

 There are two experiments included in this repository:
 * The Multi-News experiment, which uses the Multi-News dataset.
   * mmr_combination_multinews.ipynb is a notebook which contains instructions for running the code in colab, assuming you have the source files in your Google Drive in a MMRSumm folder.
   * mmr_combination_multinews.py is the source code for the experiment.
+This file should be in your cloud drive.
   * optimize_mmr_combination_multinews.py is the script for optimizing the experiment.
+This file should also be in your cloud drive.
   * mmr_filter.py is used by both other scripts, and contains the code to perform the MMR calculations.
+This file should also be in your cloud drive.

 * The WCEP experiment, which uses the WCEP dataset.
   * WCEP_Dataset.ipynb is a notebook containing code which prepares the WCEP dataset in your Google Drive MMRSumm folder.